SalK91/convex_optimization/docs/convex/14_convexsets.md

 $$
 implies $ y = z = x $.

 Geometrically, extreme points are the “corners” of a convex set.
 For polytopes, the extreme points are exactly the vertices.
-Extreme points are essential in optimization because many convex problems—such as linear programs—achieve their optima at extreme points of the feasible region.
+Extreme points are essential in optimization because many convex problems, such as linear programs achieve their optima at extreme points of the feasible region.
 This geometric fact underlies simplex-type algorithms and supports duality theory.

 ## Cones